kathyminhanh97/slavetothealgorithm/week5/readme.md

 It was a long but exciting day.
 My classmates' ideas are very diversed and interesting, very different from mine.

-## My whole idea is basically a eco-system - a smart house
+## My whole idea is basically a eco-system - a smart house that detects and influences the home owner's emotions

 **The inputs are:**